joshallenit/gh-stacked-diff/README.md

 ### To Update Main

-*Note: This process has been automated by the `sd rebase-main` command.*
+*Note: This process is automated by the `sd rebase-main` command.
+There is no need to follow these steps manually.*

 Once a PR has been merged, just rebase main normally.
 The local PR commit will be replaced by the one that Github created when squasing and merging.